A Traveler’s Guide to Santa Cruz Whale Watching

 The Monterey coastline offers good spots to view whales, from Santa Cruz in the north circling to Moss Landing, then finally the town of Monterey.

 Each area is great, though for the best opportunities, look further south at Point Lobos State Reserve and between Nepenthe Restaurant and Big Sur.
-The cliffs along the highway are fantastic
+The cliffs along the highway make a fantastic viewpoint.
+Check out the Overlook Trail in Julia Pfeiffer Burns State Park, too.
+The end of the trail offers a chance for excellent views.

-Sea Tours
+Sea Tours & Whale Watching Excursions

 Santa Cruz Tours

-Start your trip at the Santa Cruz Harbor, where several private charter companies provide whale watching Santa Cruz cruises.
-The most common sightings are Gray Whales and Humpback Whales.
+Start your trip at the Santa Cruz Harbor, where several private charter companies provide whale-watching Santa Cruz cruises.
+The most common sightings are gray whales and humpback whales.
 A wide variety of different species of marine mammals will entertain and delight.

 Moss Landing Tours